ykatamish/EECS-481-Project/google_api_interface/readme.txt

 Depending on your brower, you might need to unzip the file.

+Run all of the below commands while in the Python/Flask virtual environment.

 After unzipping the file, run:
 $./install.sh
 in the file that was just unzipped.